-We estimate that the total expenses of this offering payable by us, not including the underwriting discounts and commissions, will be approximately \$\; \text{which includes the payment of certain legal fees incurred by Total Energy Ventures International in connection with this offering and \$150,000 that we have agreed to reimburse to the underwriter for expenses incurred by it in connection with this offering and the concurrent offering of senior note units.
+We estimate that the total expenses of this offering payable by us, not including the underwriting discounts and commissions, will be approximately \$874,475; which includes the payment of certain legal fees incurred by Total Energy Ventures International in connection with this offering and \$150,000 that we have agreed to reimburse to the underwriter for expenses incurred by it in connection with this offering.
 In accordance with FINRA Rule 5110, the amount reimbursed to the underwriter is deemed underwriter compensation for this offering.